sine2pi/ASR-model/README.md

 - The 0.001 factor means silence is "whispered" to the model rather than "shouted".
 Can be set to 0.0 if you are worried about leakage.
 - This method allows "0's" to have different weights if one were so inclined.
 - The model can learn timing patterns where pauses are meaningful.
-- As the model learns to ignore silence it learns the natural boundries of speech making tokens such as BOS EOS SOT unnecessary.
+- By learning to ignore silence the model learns the natural boundries of speech making tokens such as BOS EOS SOT unnecessary.